Code-Institute-Submissions/Minirazs-project4_toys-under-the-sun_AprResub/README.md

 ### _Features that can be improved / Future Developments_

-1. Navbar to have a dropdown that leads the user to different Toy categories without needing to use the search form
+1. Navbar to have a dropdown that leads the user to different Toy categories without needing to use the search form.
+To make the search form more concise, taking up less space.
 2. Have a **banner carousell** right below the navbar to allow users to read what the site is about, the latest trends and ongoing promotions
 3. At Product Creation and Editing page, to **dynamically generate additional input fields** and to have **HTML tags to style** the inputs
 4. To **create a User app with User model** – for user to access Purchase/ Order history and to enter Shipping details for ordered items to be shipped to him directly.